mbi/haystack-static-pages/README.rst

                           or 'en' if unable to be determined.
 -p PORT, --port=PORT      This allows the user to include the port number to
                           crawl, if required.
+-n NAMED_URLS, --names=NAMED_URLS
+                          This allows the user to include additional named urls that may not necessarily be known for placing in settings.py -u URLS, --urls=URLS      This allows the user to include additional actual urls that may not necessarily be known for placing in settings.py